oyinloyejoshuaoluwaseyi/Demographic-of-Internet-Users/README.md

   ## Data Source
   - The Data set used for this project was gotten from  **[ons](www.ons.gov.uk)**
   - The data set is basically based on UK Internet User trend for a period between 2013 to 2020
+  ## Methodology
+  Microsoft Excel was explored for data wrangling, while I utilized Power BI to perform an in-depth analysis and create interactive visualizations.
+Power BI enabled me to transform raw data into meaningful insights with compelling visual reports that highlight key demographics and trends.
   ## Tools Utilized
   - Microsoft Excel [Download Here](https://docs.google.com/spreadsheets/d/1BflCGeVu_j-rFswfabF3YVv5tQ7MPbR2/edit?usp=drive_link&ouid=110201159809920852183&rtpof=true&sd=true)
   - Microsoft Power Bi